About Bitter Pill.

 The Guardian "Max Elton's excellent production is alert to the play's topicality"

-★★★★ The Arts Desk "Elton's direction sings...top dollar production deserves a bigger stage"
+★★★★ The Arts Desk "a top-dollar production that deserves a bigger stage"

 Max is a writer and director.
 Since forming Bitter Pill Theatre alongside Hew Rous-Eyre he has directed a number of productions including The Melting Pot (The Finborough Theatre), Big Brother Blitzkrieg (King’s Head Theatre), Leftovers by Hew Rous Eyre (Tristan Bates Theatre) and Trevor’s House by Bob Rodgers (Tabard Theatre).